noawe-boi/NoahsObsidianSync/English Analysis of 'Dreamers' story.md

 **Analysis of "Dreamers" short story**

 1. Who are the main character in "Dreamers"?
 Explain how these characters have been developed, use quotes from the text.
 "Dreamers" has multiple main characters, whose interactions are the focus of the story.
-Jean is an Aboriginal girl who believes she is just as capabale a
+Jean is an Aboriginal girl who believes she is just as physically capable as a white man but knows that they have more power in society than she will ever have.

 2. Where is "Dreamers" set?
 Explain the setting, refer to quotes from the text.